Pedro Proença

 Selected Artworks

-It 's me, I cannot escape being me, nor my limitations.
+This is me, I cannot escape being me, nor my limitations.

 Pedro Proença in interview with Ana Sousa Dias for Diário de Notícias.